mmesh/docs/docs/platform/administration/user.md

 ## Operations

-You can edit your user settings and credentials using the mmesh webUI or the mmesh CLI.
+You can edit your user settings and credentials using `mmeshctl` or the mmesh webUI.

 ### WebUI: User Settings